hpssjellis/phonegap-app-star-track/README.md

 note: `npm start` will only work for the main folder

-Click the cloud9 URL given in the terminal window
+Click the cloud9 URL given in the terminal window, I email the url to myself to load on the Phonegap Developer App so I don't make a mistake.

 Thanks for the help Tommy-Carlos Williams and your blog at